-Let’s start with the formal information – the administrator of the store is EFFECTIVENESS Anna Sarnacka-Smith, ul.
-Rodziny Połanieckich 27/81, NIP (tax identification number): 5432072090.
+Let’s start with the official information – the website’s administrator is EFFECTIVENESS Anna Sarnacka-Smith, ul.
+Rodziny Połanieckich 27/81, NIP [Tax Identification Number]: 5432072090.

-We care about your privacy, but we also care about your time.
-That is why we have prepared an abridged version specifying the most important information on privacy protection.
+We value your privacy, but we also value your time.
+That is why we have prepared an abridged version of the most important information on the rules related to privacy protection.

-- The processing of your data is entrusted only to proven and reliable entities providing services associated with personal data provision.
+- We entrust the processing of your personal data only to reliable and proven entities providing personal data processing services.

 - We embed YouTube videos on the effectiveness.pl website.
-When you play such videos, cookies of Google LLC regarding YouTube are used.
+When you play such recordings, Google LLC cookies for YouTube services become activated.

-The purposes, legal basis and period of processing personal data are indicated separately with respect to each purpose for data processing (see: a detailed description of different purposes for data processing).
+The purposes, legal basis and period of processing personal data are indicated separately with respect to each purpose for data processing (see: a detailed description of different purposes of data processing).